Clob4k/pseudocode-to-python-converter/README.md

 Noted that ``THEN`` only has two spaces of indentation, while the statement has four spaces (a tab) indentation.

 And ``ELSE`` lines up with ``THEN`` .
 Wrong format may lead to serious errors.

+Do check the enclose for ``CASE`` statement since it is crucial for convertion.

 ```
 IF <condition>